sculpin/sculpin.io/source/index.md

 [Jekyll](https://github.com/mojombo/jekyll) is wildly popular since it backs [GitHub Pages](http://pages.github.com/).
-[Octopress](http://octopress.org/), based on Jekyll, is pretty popular in the tech scene on account of its built-in set of plugins and its default pretty and responsive theme.
+[Octopress](http://octopress.org/), based on Jekyll, is pretty popular in the tech scene on account of its built-in set of plugins and its pretty and responsive hacker-friendly default theme.

 [Phrozn](http://www.phrozn.info/) is another PHP static site generator that is similar to Sculpin on the surface.
 It supports several text file formats and uses Twig templates.